-Analysis | Republicans make a political miscalculation when they warn that Democrats are ending the suburbs as we know them
+Analysis | Republicans’ dubious political calculus on Democrats and the suburbs

 And conservative youth activist Charlie Kirk: “Trump was elected to prevent our families from the vengeful mob that seeks to destroy our way of life.”

-In addition to the overt racism these remarks carry, there’s a political problem with what these Republicans are arguing.
+In addition to the racist overtones these remarks carry, there’s a political problem with what these Republicans are arguing.
 Many of America’s suburbs are already diverse.
 Republicans are trying to argue that Democrats will bring the inner cities to them, but there’s plenty of evidence that people from around the world, including big cities, have been moving to suburbia for years.

-And that means Republicans might be creating a boogeyman that doesn’t feel very threatening to White Americans who already have neighbors and fellow church members and school friends who are more colorful than ever.
+That means Republicans might be creating a boogeyman that doesn’t feel very threatening to White Americans who already have neighbors and fellow church members and school friends who are more colorful than ever.

 This is especially true in many politically contested suburbs this November.